-On November 4, 2021, the Company entered into a lease with ARE-MA Region No. 94, LLC to lease an aggregate of approximately 89,246 rentable square feet of office and laboratory space located at 140 First Street, Cambridge, Massachusetts.
+On November 4, 2021, the Company entered into a lease with ARE-MA Region No. 94, LLC to lease an aggregate of approximately 89,246 rentable square feet of office and laboratory space located at 140 First Street, Cambridge, Massachusetts, 02142.
 The lease includes two phases.
-Phase 1 includes approximately 78,380 rentable square feet for the fifth floor.
-Phase 2 includes 10,866 rentable square feet in a separate suite on the first floor.
+Phase 1 includes approximately 78,380 rentable square feet.
+Phase 2 includes 10,866 rentable square feet in a separate suite.
 In accordance with the lease agreement, the Company paid \$0.8 million upon the execution of the lease, which has offset the first month's rent.
 Phase 1 of the lease commenced in May 2023, and Phase 2 commenced in August 2023.

 On May 3, 2023, the Company entered into a first amendment to the lease to, among other things, delay the delivery date of part of the premises, increase the initial base rent by \$1.00 per rentable square foot per year, and change the address.
 The operating lease commenced on May 1, 2023 for the fifth floor premises and August 1, 2023 for the first floor premises for accounting purposes.
 The lease term for each of the floor premises is fifteen years from the respective commencement date, subject to certain extension rights.
 The base rent for the leased space is \$116.00 per square foot, subject to an annual upward adjustment of 3% of the then current rental rate, starting on the first anniversary of the first full payment of rent under the lease.
 The operating lease includes a tenant improvement allowance of \$300 per rentable square foot that is incorporated into the base rent payments, as well as an additional improvement allowance that is required to be repaid to the landlord as additional monthly rent over the lease term at an interest rate of 8%.
-On June 24, 2024, the Company entered into a second amendment to the lease to no longer require landlord consent to enter into Shared Space Arrangements.
-On July 31, 2024, the Company entered into a third amendment to the lease for 140 First Street, Cambridge, Massachusetts, pursuant to which the Landlord made available \$3.3 million from the Second Additional Improvement Allowance (as defined in the Lease), which was not previously used by the Company, for the design and construction of a portion of the Premises.